Frequently Asked Questions

 It is the members’ responsibility to ensure that the information included on this site is accurate.
 If it is not, contact the HR department at the Board.

-- Complete and return your Intent to Remain Form (mailed to you); and,
+- Complete and return your Intent to Remain Form prior to May 31; and,

 Our daily rate is $247.64.
 The daily rate is inclusive of statutory holiday pay and vacation pay.